Where to Eat and Drink in the Dogpatch

 Visitors can dig into some serious down-home comfort food here.
 Hard Knox's tables are covered with large tin trays of collard greens, mac and cheese, and fried chicken.
 Feeling more adventurous?
 Try the oxtail, the catfish, or the Cajun meatloaf.

 Just For You also offers comfort food, but its menu goes so far beyond that.
 They have traditional Mexican dishes, vegan and vegetarian specialties, all your breakfast favorites (plus mimosas that come with any fruit juice) and the infamous Hangtown Fry.
 It's "just for you," but it's not just one thing.

 Mission Rock Resort is known for its mimosa brunch, served on the patio, but it’s so much more than that.
-Plan a dinner when you can sample its spicy Cajun gumbo, ceviche and bay shrimp Louie.
+Enjoy a dinner with their spicy Cajun gumbo, ceviche and bay shrimp Louie.
 Bonus: it’s dog-friendly!

 If you’re looking for ice cream, you've come to the right city.
-For Dogpatch's best scoops, head over to Mr. & Mrs. Miscellaneous.
-They specialize in creative flavors, such as frozen hot chocolate, white rabbit and sweet cream.
-Top it off with delicious toppings like fudge or pineapple.
+For Dogpatch's best scoops, head over to Sunday Social.
+They specialize in creative flavors, such as Frozen Hot Chocolate, Fruity Pebbles, and Lychee Black Tea.
+Finish it off with delicious toppings like fudge or pineapple.
 They also have pints for sale to take home with you!